Filling Out the Application ‑ General Information

 Scientific Planning Committee (SPC)

-Q28-29 – SPC Members: List all members of the SPC (except for those who only had an administrative role and did not contribute to the content of the program) and the part of the target audience they represent.
+Q28-29 – SPC Members: List all members of the SPC and the part of the target audience they represent.
+This list should not include those who were not in a position to influence the content/delivery of the program (e.g. administrative assistants).
 The Dalhousie Faculty of Medicine representative will also need to be identified.

 Speakers/Presenters, Facilitators, Moderators, etc.

-Q32 – Inclusion of Speakers/Presenters, Facilitators, Moderators, etc.: Indicate whether or not the program includes speakers/presenters, facilitators, moderators, etc. outside of the SPC members.
-If there aren’t any, skip the rest of the questions in this section and proceed directly to Part 3.
+Q31 – Inclusion of Speakers/Presenters, Facilitators, Moderators, etc.: Indicate whether or not the program includes speakers/presenters, facilitators, moderators, etc. outside of the SPC members.

-Q33 – Selection Process for Speakers, Facilitators, etc.: The selection process for speakers, facilitators, moderators, etc. must be under the exclusive control of the SPC.
-Briefly describe the process of how they were chosen.
+Q32 – Selection Process for Speakers, Facilitators, etc.: The selection process for speakers, facilitators, moderators, etc. must be under the exclusive control of the SPC.
+Briefly describe the process of how they were chosen and (if applicable) trained.

 Part 3: Educational Information